nevinkopp/nevinkopp.github.io/_projects/2_project.md

     Left, performance tests with no training on UVOT-400.
 Right, performance tests after training on UVOT-400 (only select models were trained).
 </div>

-These results are promising and are better than the initial run, but further improvement is needed to make them comparable to OA datasets.
+These results are promising and are better than the initial run, but further improvement is needed to make them comparable to open air (OA) datasets.
 One way to squeeze out even more performance would be to enhance the images and retrain the models on the enhanced images.
 There are many image enhancement approaches we could consider, but for this project, a underwater image enhancement algorithm for tracking (UWIE-TR) is proposed.

 This UWIE-TR algorithm is build on a transformer network and is composed of a feature extraction head, UW transformer-based enocder and an output image decoder as shown below [1].

+Why transformers?

+Transformer based networks, as opposed to convolutional neural networks (CNNs), are more suitable for the underwater domain.
+This is due to the fact that CNNs have uniform convolution kernels which are not able to characterize inconsistent attenuation within different color channels which is common with underwater imagery [2].
+Additionally, CNNs are more focused on local features and are ineffective for long dependent and global feature modeling [2].

 <div class="row justify-content-sm-center">
     <div class="col-sm-7 mt-3 mt-md-0">